 Begin by building your credit history

 Like it or not, everyone needs a credit history.
 Once you are eighteen, apply for a credit card.
 Gasoline and department store cards are often the easiest to obtain.
-Having different types of credit such as an auto loan, mortgage and retail accounts increases your FICO.
+Different types of credit, such as auto loans, mortgages, and retail accounts, increase your FICO.
 Of course, it’s critical to pay bills on time.

 Slowly increase your credit limits.
 Maxing out your credit limit lowers your score.
-If your credit limit is $10,000 you shouldn’t be using more than one third of your limit.
+If your credit limit is $10,000, you shouldn’t use more than one-third of your limit.
 Even if you pay your balance in full each month, you still don’t want to utilize the maximum limit.

 Correct errors on your credit report

 Everyone should be taking advantage of their free annual credit report.
 Review the report for errors and have them corrected.
 You can first start with the merchant who you believe is in error.
 If they aren’t helpful, contact the credit bureau.
 Credit bureaus typically have thirty days to investigate mistakes.
-If they concur that it’s an error, they will remove the item.
+They will remove the item if they concur that it’s an error.
 Most negative credit history should be removed from your credit report in seven years.